 - persistent headache

 - unusual swelling in your hands and face

 - sudden weight gain

 - changes in your vision, such as blurry vision or seeing spots

-During a physical exam, your doctor may find that your blood pressure is 140/90 mm Hg or higher.
-Urine and blood tests can also show protein in your urine, abnormal liver enzymes, and low platelet levels.
+During a physical exam, your doctor may find that your blood pressure is 140/90 millimeters of mercury or higher.
+Urine and blood tests can also show protein in your urine, atypical liver enzymes, and low platelet levels.

-At that point, your doctor may do a nonstress test to monitor the fetus.
-A nonstress test is a simple exam that measures how the fetal heart rate changes as the fetus moves.
-An ultrasound may also be done to check your fluid levels and the health of the fetus.
+At this point, your doctor may do a nonstress test to monitor your baby.
+A nonstress test is a simple exam that measures how the baby’s heart rate changes as the baby moves.
+They may also do an ultrasound to check your fluid levels and the health of your baby.